Bal33p/HCXDumpTool-on-RasberryPi-Zero-W-Using-Onboard-Broadcom-Chip-HowTo/README.md

 	reboot

-* Note: It is possible to connect to an access point or run your own access point in parallel to the monitor mode interface on the wlan0 interface

 •	I have found that I have to run these two commands every time I want to run monitor mode so, I have added the following two lines to /etc/rc.local script at the bottom before exit 0

 	iw phy `iw dev wlan0 info | gawk '/wiphy/ {printf "phy" $2}'` interface add mon0 type monitor